YarnSpinnerTool/YarnSpinner/Documentation/YarnSpinner-Dialogue/Advanced-Dialogue-Usage.md

-# Writing Yarn Dialogue - Advanced Usage
+# Yarn Dialogue - Advanced Usage

 This document talks about how to use Yarn if you're using it to write content.
 It doesn't talk about how to integrate Yarn Spinner into your project; for that, see ["Using Yarn Spinner in your Unity game"](../YarnSpinner-Unity).